crave33/RenesStuffDanbooruTagGet/README.md

 # RenesStuffDanboruTagGet

+generate tags / prompt from danboru image_id input

-original code by https://github.com/shirooo39/get-danbooru-tags adapted for comfyui
+Credits to shirooo39 for the original code by https://github.com/shirooo39/get-danbooru-tags adapted for comfyui